rbleattler/mdop-docs/mdop/dart-v7/deploying-the-dart-70-recovery-image-dart-7.md

 -   Extract the boot.wim file from the ISO image and deploy in the recovery partition of a new Windows 7 installation

-**Important**
+> [!IMPORTANT]
-The **DaRT Recovery Image Wizard** only provides the option to burn a CD or DVD.
+> The **DaRT Recovery Image Wizard** only provides the option to burn a CD or DVD.
 All other methods of saving and deploying the recovery image require additional steps that involve tools that are not included in DaRT.
 Some guidance and links for these other methods are provided in this section.

 ## Deploy the DaRT Recovery Image Using a USB Flash Drive

-After you have finished running the DaRT Recovery Image Wizard, you can use the tool at <https://go.microsoft.com/fwlink/?LinkId=218888> to copy the ISO image file to a USB flash drive (UFD).
+After you have finished running the DaRT Recovery Image Wizard, copy the ISO image file to a USB flash drive (UFD).

 [How to Deploy the DaRT Recovery Image Using a USB Flash Drive](how-to-deploy-the-dart-recovery-image-using-a-usb-flash-drive-dart-7.md)